Dadaji18/Dadaji18/README.md

-### Hi there 👋, Myself Achintya Saxena, an undergrad at MNNIT Allahabad
+### Hi there 👋, Myself Achintya Saxena, an IT undergrad currently in pre-final year at MNNIT Allahabad

 You can contact me at **sachintyas05@gmail.com**
-- 🔭 I’m currently working on my coding skills
+- 🔭 I’m currently working on my coding skills, alongside with learning development in various platforms
 - 🌱 I’m currently learning C++, HTML, CSS, and trying to learn backend
 - 📫 How to reach me:
 <br>